Alternative curriculum recognition

 - provides for students to learn the curriculum content and achieve standards described in Australian Curriculum documents.

-The downloads below include a detailed explanation of the process of recognition and templates to be used by proponents and organisations when seeking national recognition for:
+Download information about the process of recognition and access templates to be used by proponents and organisations when seeking national recognition for:

 - a curriculum framework, or